mlibrary/design-system-old/plan.md

 ### Build / Lerna

-- [ ] BUILD-1: Review publishing process and make sure we publish in a way that makes sense.
+- [ ] BUILD-1: Review the publishing process and make sure we publish in a way that makes sense.
 Consider how to author alphas or "non-prod" version for testing?
 Document this so contributors know how to release changes.
 - [ ] BUILD-2: Come up with a testing strategy.
 How do we test builds to know they're ready for production?

 ### Components